-Track Reconstruction with Michel-only Graphs
+Reconstruction on Michel-only Graphs

 Michel-only frames constitute the vast amount of background frames, the trigger is not supposed to select.
 By testing the inference on Michel-only frames, the background rejection can be determined.
 As mentioned before, plotting the reconstruction efficiency for inference on the Michel-only data samples does not yield any results and is omitted.